dahlia/fedify/docs/manual/log.md

 lookup process, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "webfinger", "server"]`

+*This category is available since Fedify 0.13.0.*

+The `["fedify", "webfinger", "server"]` category is used for logging messages related to the WebFinger server.
+When you are curious about the WebFinger server, you can check the log messages in this category with the `"debug"` level.

 ### `["fedify", "webfinger", "lookup"]`

 *This category is available since Fedify 0.10.0.*